Vintage camera, photo album, and slides on table.

 At its most basic, a photo slide consists of the image itself on a transparent film base.
 This film is then mounted within a frame, typically made of cardboard or plastic, to protect it and allow for easy handling and projection.
 These framed slides are designed to be used with slide projectors, which illuminate the slide from behind and project the magnified image onto a screen or wall.
 The earliest photographic slides, called Hyalotypes, date back to 1850.
 These early slides paved the way for projected photographic images, replacing the painted images used in magic lanterns.
 The development of different film formats and mounting standards over the years has led to a variety of slide sizes and types, each with its own characteristics.
 Understanding these components helps in preserving and digitizing your slides, ensuring your memories remain vivid for generations.
 YesVideo offers professional digitization services to help preserve your photo slides.
 You can explore the history of photo slides in more detail on Legacybox.

-Early Days: Magic Lanterns & Kodachrome
+The Dawn of Slides: Magic Lanterns & Kodachrome

 The story of photo slides starts long before the familiar click and whir of the carousel projector.
 We can trace their origins back to the 17th century and the magic lantern.
 These early projectors cast painted images on glass slides, creating captivating displays.
 The magic lantern's use of projected images set the stage for what would become a cherished way to share memories and stories.
 The first actual photographic slide, the Hyalotype, appeared in 1850, developed by the Langenheim brothers.
 This process replaced painted images with real photographs, a major advancement.
 The Hyalotype set the stage for color photography, and in 1935, Kodachrome film was introduced, changing how we capture and view images.
 This commercially successful color process became a mainstay of slide photography for decades.

-The Carousel Projector Era
+The Golden Age of the Carousel Projector

 The mid-20th century brought a key innovation: the carousel slide projector.
 Patented in 1965, this device quickly became a common sight in homes.
 The carousel projector's circular tray made changing slides easy, creating seamless presentations.
 Families gathered around lit-up screens, reliving vacations and special occasions.
 The carousel projector changed how we shared memories, making it simpler and more engaging.
 This development also proved invaluable for educators, providing a dynamic way to present information in the classroom.